 A parenting book that delivers original, proven findings and practical know-how to help parents achieve natural digestive balance for their newborn throughout their first six months of life.
 This book is perfect if you want to learn how to nurture alongside your child’s natural digestive biology, while confidently understanding and being able to respond to their full array of cues.
 It will also help you to reduce, if not eliminate the abnormal behaviours of colic, reflux, lactose overload, dairy overload and inconsolable crying as it relays the natural causes of these behaviours, and steps you through the solutions.Learn more

-Book yourself in for my highly informative webinar where I will share the causes and symptoms of these behaviours in depth, while also talking through the key components that will have you healing colic and reflux naturally.
+Book yourself in for my highly informative online course where I will share the causes and symptoms of these behaviours in depth, while also talking through the key components that will have you healing colic and reflux naturally.
 You will also have the chance to have your questions answered by me.Learn more